jlgrall/esEngine/doc/gettingadvanced.md

 ### Tags

 You can use multiple instances of the same SystemDef.
-Each system instance is distinguished by a tag.
-A tag is an extension to the system name.
+Each system instance is distinguished by a different tag.
+Tags are added at the end of the system name like this: `MySystem:myTag`.

-By default, systems have the empty tag: "".
+When the tag is omitted, systems have the empty tag: "", and the tag separator (":") can be omitted too.

-For example, let's add another KillAtEdge system, but with a smaller area:
+For example, let's add another KillAtEdge system, but with a smaller area of only 50 x 50:

 ```JavaScript
 // The tag is "smaller":